 Sunnova Easy Save Monthly

 With Sunnova Easy Save Monthly, you will pay for the energy your home solar system produces at a low specified rate.
 Since you only pay for the energy your system produces for that month, your solar energy bill varies month to month.
 The Sunnova Easy Save Simple plan is different than most traditional PPAs.
-The energy your home solar system produces varies monthly, and you will pay for the energy your home solar system produces at a specified rate.
+Although the amount of energy your system produces will vary month to month, with the Sunnova Easy Save Simple plan, you have balanced monthly payments.
+With both plans, you have the option to make a partial or full upfront payment to reduce your solar rate and save even more on your energy costs.

 Loan or Finance Agreement